gextech/mortero/README.md

-    -A, --no-install    Disable automatic installs during development -R, --no-rewrite    Disable import/export rewrites on .js files, only when --target=cjs or if --modules are unset -O, --no-progress   Disable extended logging from compilations
+    -A, --no-install    Disable automatic installs during development -R, --no-rewrite    Disable import/export rewrites on .js files, only when --target=cjs or if --modules are unset -K, --no-process    Disable post-processing of all given sources -O, --no-progress   Disable extended logging from compilations
 ```